colorizer/100-days-of-code/r1-log.md

 ### Day 21

 Today I learnt about error handling and best practices in Fortran.
 And, also made some progress in implementing box counting (for finding hausdorff dimension).
 It does take time!

+### Day 22

+Today, I spent most of the time trying to figure out a way to implement box counting.
+Uh, it's been hard.
+But, finally, I've found a way.
+Will implement (for real this time) tommorrow!